 It doesn't matter where you get your wrapping supplies, but I would suggest buying at least two kinds of wrapping paper that compliment each other.
 It is an easy way to make your wrapping look a little fancier without have to do much extra work!

 And, of course, you'll need gifts.
-If you're struggling to find the perfect gift check out these awesome gift guide:
+If you're struggling to find the perfect gift check out these awesome gift guides:

 The Everygirl's Gift Guide - this one has something for everyone & is easy on your budget

-Rising Tide Society Gift Guide - this is extra special because the artists and companies on this guide are all small businesses that are a part of the Rising Tide Society!
+Rising Tide Society Gift Guide - this is extra special because Earl Grey & Polka Dots is featured this year along with other amazing artists and companies that are all small businesses & part of the creative economy.

 3. Holiday Beverages & Snacks